ankane/searchkick/README.md

 results.response
 ```

 **Note:** By default, Elasticsearch [limits paging](#deep-paging-master) to the first 10,000 results for performance.
-This applies to the total count as well.
+With Elasticsearch 7, this applies to the total count as well.

 ### Boosting